 File name: Give each image file an informative name (e.g. little-black-dress.jpg rather than IMG1234567.jpg).

-Alt text: Write descriptive alt tags that explain what each image is.
-Tempting though it may be to cram in more keywords, only include keywords if it's natural.
+Image Alt text: Write descriptive alt text that explains what each image is.
+Tempting though it may be to cram in more keywords into alt text, only include keywords if it's natural in your alt text.

 Image size: Large images can slow down your pages.
 Compress images to improve page speeds.